learnlatex/learnlatex.github.io/en/lesson-14.md

 ## The Unicode era

 As `pdflatex` is limited to 8-bit file encodings and 8-bit fonts, it cannot natively use modern OpenType fonts and easily switch between multiple languages that use different alphabets (or scripts, to use the technical term).
-There are two replacements for TeX that natively Unicode input and modern fonts: XeTeX and LuaTeX.
+There are two replacements for TeX that natively use Unicode input and modern fonts: XeTeX and LuaTeX.
 For LaTeX, these are typically invoked in your editor using the engines `xelatex` and `lualatex` respectively.

 In these engines, font selection is performed by the `fontspec` package, and for simple documents can look as easy as:
 ```latex